 Task 6 – Project management

-The project has started July 2017 and the plan is to complete the activity by the January 2019.
+The project started in July 2017 and the plan was completed by February 2019.